Implant Dentist – Dental Implants

-With implants, you do not have to prep or cut down healthy teeth in order to make a bridge to replace a missing tooth or wear a removable partial denture to replace several missing teeth.
-Also, that there is no danger of bone loss in the jaw, which is an unfortunate, but natural, consequence of missing teeth.
-Finally, there is no danger of shifting or slipping, because in every respect that matters, implants are identical to your natural teeth.
-If you live in or around Larchmont and have dental implants, Dr. Eric Spellman can help you to ensure that they last you a long time, and can restore them if they should become damaged.
+With implants, you do not have to prep or cut down healthy teeth to make a bridge to replace a missing tooth.
+You also do not have to wear a removable partial denture to replace several missing teeth.
+Also, there is no danger of bone loss in the jaw, which is unfortunate, but a natural consequence of missing teeth.
+Finally, there is no danger of shifting or slipping, because, in every respect that matters, implants are identical to your natural teeth.
+If you have dental implants and live in Larchmont, Mamaroneck, and surrounding areas, Dr. Eric Spellman can help ensure the implant lasts a long time.
+Also, Dr. Spellman can restore your implants if they should become damaged.

 If you and Dr. Spellman agree on the need for implants, Dr. Spellman will refer you to an Oral Surgeon to place the actual implant.
 Today we usually use implants made by Strauman.
 They heal twice as fast as the other implant brands (6-8 weeks).
-My feeling is that if the bone heals so quickly there is less chance of the implant ever failing, which is not a common occurrence.
-After the implant heals the surgeon will uncover the top of the implant for Dr Spellman.
-At this point we will take an impression of the implant and then construct a custom abutment that is screwed directly into the implant.
+My feeling is that if the bone heals so quickly, there is less chance of the implant ever failing, which is not a common occurrence.
+After the implant heals, the surgeon will uncover the top of the implant for Dr. Spellman.
+At this point, we will take an impression of the implant and then construct a custom abutment that is screwed directly into the implant.
 A crown is then made that fits on top of the custom abutment.

 Caring for Implants

 There are some situations in which dental implants can fail.
 The most common cause of implant failure is poor dental hygiene, so keep in mind that although your teeth are no longer prone to decay, you still need to consider your gums.
 Periodontal disease can lead to issues with implants.
 Implants, like your natural teeth, are also prone to damage from grinding or excessive biting pressure.
 With grinding, most people do not even know that they are doing it – it most often happens in your sleep.
-If you think you might be grinding your teeth in your sleep, Dr. Spellman can fit you with a night guard that will protect your implants.
+If you think you might be grinding your teeth in your sleep, Dr. Spellman can fit you with a nightguard that will protect your implants.

 Have you damaged your crown?

-In the worst case scenario, your crown can become damaged by grinding, excessive pressure, poor oral hygiene or an injury to your mouth.
+In the worst-case scenario, your crown can become damaged by grinding, excessive pressure, poor oral hygiene, or an injury to your mouth.
 In such cases, the damage is not really to the implant itself – the supporting structure is almost always left intact.
-The damage is actually to the prosthetic tooth, or crown, that the implant supports.
+The damage is actually to the prosthetic tooth or crown that the implant supports.
 If this happens, Dr. Spellman can create a new prosthetic tooth for you, restoring your implants to full function.